LaraRams3y/reading-notes/code102/read08-operatorsandloops.md

 ### How Many Times Will a While Loop Execute?

-A while loop executes until a specified condition evaluates to true.
+A while loop executes as long as a specified condition evaluates to true.